 Lest we think that the Christian women in Iran are leading the kids’ or women’s ministry within their churches, I want to expand on the nature of church leadership in Iran.

-The Church in Iran looks nothing like the Western Church.
-They don’t have large church buildings they go to nor do they have sub ministries within their churches (men’s ministry, women’s ministry, kids ministry).
+The Iranian Church looks nothing like the Western Church.
+They don’t have large buildings where they gather nor do they have sub-ministries within their churches (men’s ministry, women’s ministry, kids ministry).
 It is an underground church; church happens in people’s homes.
-The primary movers within this underground church are individuals (and obviously the Holy Spirit).
+The primary movers within this kind of church are individuals (and obviously the Holy Spirit).
 The church’s primary focus is making disciples and each person within the church bears that responsibility willingly.

-House churches are popping up all over Iran with no real central leadership; rather, they have decentralized leadership.
+House churches are popping up all over Iran with no real central leadership; rather, the system is decentralized.
 It is the result of one person inviting someone into their home and sharing the gospel.
 That person then proceeds to do the same.
+When the house church gets too big, a new house church is born.
 Leaders are created out of “necessity.”
-There is no seminary, no internships, and years of waiting before they can formally apply to a church leadership position?
-The result is that women are not only overseeing hundreds of house churches, they are leading a movement!

-Why is God Choosing Women for This Important Work?
+Why is God Choosing Women and Outcasts for This Important Work?

-It is clear to me that God is choosing the broken, the downtrodden, and the least qualified (by Western standards), so that He can be glorified.
-A person that has been so rejected, abused, and neglected their entire life is in such a desperate need of Jesus.
+God has chosen the broken, the downtrodden, and the least qualified (by Western standards) so that He can be glorified.
+A person that has been so rejected, abused, and neglected their entire life is in such desperate need of Jesus.
 Women, by the mere fact that they are women, are the most abused within the culture.
 When the laws and the culture are so against them, understanding the great love that Jesus has for them leads them to depend solely on Him.
-And when He has been the only one to show them love and grace, will they then deny Him the command to spread The Gospel?
+And when He has been the only one to show them love and grace, will they then deny Him the command to spread the Gospel?

 Sheep Among Wolves